 \subsection{Standard and costandard filtrations}

-Here we show that $\Xi$ admits universal standard and costandard filtrations.
+Here we show that $\Xi$ admits standard and costandard filtrations, in particular it is compact and perverse.
 The Whittaker construction was only needed to construct $\Xi$, and will not be used in the rest of the paper.

-\begin{proposition} The big tilting sheaf $\Xi$ admits standard and costandard filtrations with each $\Delta_w$ and $\nabla_w$ appearing exactly once. \end{proposition} \begin{proof} Lemma \ref{VStandard} says $\Hom(\Xi, \nabla_w) = R_w$ is concentrated in degree 0 and free of rank 1 as a right $R$-module.
-Hence a standard filtration with each $\Delta_w$ appearing exactly once.
+\begin{proposition} The big tilting sheaf $\Xi$ admits standard and costandard filtrations with each $\Delta_w$ and $\nabla_w$ appearing exactly once. \end{proposition} \begin{proof} The $w$-graded piece of the Cousin filtration on $\Xi$ is of the form $M \otimes_R \Delta_w$, for some $M \in \DMod(R)$.
+Propositions \ref{Monoidal} and \ref{VStandard} give an isomorphism of functors from $\DMod(R) \rightarrow \DMod(R)$.
+By the Yoneda lemma $M \simeq R$.
+Therefore $\Xi$ admits a standard filtration with each $\Delta_w$ appearing exactly once.